cikalT/PackBossFlutter/README.md

 * [Install Android Studio](https://developer.android.com/studio/install)

 After you install Flutter & Android Studio, run `flutter pub get` and run [flutter pub run json_to_mobile](https://pub.dev/packages/json_to_model/versions/1.4.0) to complie the application.
-For installing, run on your device `flutter run`
+For installing on your device, plug in your device and run `flutter run`

 For help getting started with Flutter, view the [online documentation](https://flutter.dev/docs), which offers tutorials,